Socially distant neighbors helping plant sugar pine trees in Lake Tahoe | Everyday Heroes

-SOUTH LAKE TAHOE, Calif. — Tahoe is looking a little more green these days thanks to volunteer tree planters who stepped up in a time of need.
+SOUTH LAKE TAHOE, Calif. — Tahoe is looking a little greener these days thanks to volunteer tree planters who stepped up in a time of need.

 Every spring, the Sugar Pine Foundation holds a number of community tree planting events.
 Normally, hundreds of people plant thousands of baby trees in the burn-scared areas of Lake Tahoe.